vespperhq/docs/docs/03-Integrations/04-Opsgenie.md

 # Opsgenie

-This guide shows you how to integrate Merlinn with Opsgenie.
+This guide shows you how to integrate Vespper with Opsgenie.

 ## Overview

-Merlinn uses Opsgenie to obtain information about real time production alerts & incidents.
+Vespper uses Opsgenie to obtain information about real time production alerts & incidents.

-Merlinn is connected to Opsgenie via Opsgenie's API integration.
-Namely, you generate an API key in your Opsgenie account and you associate it with your Merlinn's organization.
+Vespper is connected to Opsgenie via Opsgenie's API integration.
+Namely, you generate an API key in your Opsgenie account and you associate it with your Vespper's organization.

 **To learn how to create an API key, go to Opsgenie's official [docs](https://support.atlassian.com/opsgenie/docs/create-a-default-api-integration/).**

 ## Prerequisites

 - Working environment with an organization.
-If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Merlinn.md) page.
+If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Vespper.md) page.

 ## Setup

-Follow these steps to connect Merlinn to Opsgenie:
+Follow these steps to connect Vespper to Opsgenie:

 1. Inside your organization settings, go to "Integrations".
 2. Locate the "Opsgenie" integration and click "Add".